AndrewVSutherland/lmfdb-mcp/README.md

 ## Connecting ChatGPT to the MCP server

 In ChatGPT MCP connectors are treated as "apps".
-Custom apps (including the LMFDB MCP server) are not available on the Free/Go plan, as you need to enable "Developer mode" in order to install them.
+Custom apps (including the LMFDB MCP server) are not available on the Free/Go plan, as you need to enable **Developer mode** in order to install them.

 [Apps cannot be used in Pro models](https://help.openai.com/en/articles/11487775-connectors-in-chatgpt) (but they can be used in all other models available under the Pro plan).